fanface89/ios101/README.md

 One of my favorite apps to use is youtube.
 I really like the video play features such as speeding things up, determining quality, and the ablility to choose what subtitles or vocal tracks are on each video.
 I also like to use apple music, and some features I like are the variety of music shown with albuum covers.
 I also like the categories it has, such as downloaded, playlists, etc. Finally, I enjoy using the amazon app.
 I really enjoy the search bar up top, and the bottom buttons that guide you to key sections like your cart, current orders, and settings.
 I also like how it categorizes every item and shows a picture of that item, alongside any sales that item currently has.

 An app I would like to build upon would be the apple music app.
 Specifically, I'd really like to bring the music visualizer from the itunes/desktop version onto the IOS app.
-I would like to have it work say when the app is open and pulled up, and visualize the music according to the frequency,beat,etc. I would also love to add a statistics page to the app, so that I can see my listening stats in realtime instead of waiting until the end of year wrapup.
+I would like to have it work when the app is open and pulled up, and visualize the music according to the frequency,beat,etc. I would also love to add a statistics page to the app, so that I can see my listening stats in realtime instead of waiting until the end of year wrapup.

 ## License